+While working on this blog, I noticed something: over time, my Obsidian vault had become unnecessarily complex.
 What started as a clean setup slowly turned into a mix of folders, utilities, plugins, and routines.
-It all looked structured, but it did not really help me think or get things done.
+It all looked structured, but it didn’t really help me think or get things done.
+I was organizing more than I was using the system.
+So I decided to reset it and reduce everything to the essentials.

-The Problem
+The problem

-The Setup
+The setup

 I went back to a minimal structure based on PARA: